Local Cycling & Walking Infrastructure Programme (LCWIP)

 Tees Valley Combined Authority is committed to delivering a transport network fit for the future, so that everyone can participate in and benefit from the plans for growth.

 Our cycling and walking implementation plan forms part of a range of inclusive transport options for Tees Valley.
 This business case sets out the case for investing in the infrastructure needed and proposes a Programme to deliver the investment in phases.

 The ambitious plans aim to fill gaps and improve the network of cycling and walking routes to be coherent, direct, safe, comfortable, and attractive so that cycling and walking become the norm as transport options for shorter trips.
 To do this will require a long-term Programme of investment estimated at £150 million which will provide approximately 92 kilometres of new and improved routes over coming years.
-We have secured £5.6m to deliver phase 1 and will seek a range of funding options to deliver remaining priorities within the longer term Programme.

 There are many other benefits.
 For people, it means cheaper travel and better health.
 For businesses, it means increased productivity and increased footfall in shops.
 And for society as a whole it means lower congestion, better air quality, and vibrant, attractive places and communities.

 A map outlining ambitions to create an integrated network of cycle routes across the region can be seen here.

 A consultation on the wider walking and cycling vision will be launched later this year.

 Sign up here to stay informed on transport projects in Tees Valley